Thomas--S/ts_vehicles/ts_vehicles_cars/manual_EN.md

-# Vehicles: Cars
+# Vehicles: Cars and Trucks

-Cars can be used to transport players and goods over long distances on even terrain.
+Cars and trucks can be used to transport players and goods over long distances on even terrain.

+In the following, the details will be explained using the car as an example.
+Trucks work similarly.

 ## Construction